 Important hard drive qualities

 Speed: The speed of a hard drive depends on how fast it can read or write data.
 The connection to the PC also factors in.
 A poor connection can bottleneck the data flow and, ultimately, impact the machine’s performance.
-For mechanical hard drives, the spin speed is also essential: 7,200RPM drives tend to be faster than 5,400RPM drives.
+For mechanical hard drives, the spin speed is also essential: 7,200RPM drives, for example, are faster than 5,400RPM drives.
 Both are far slower than SSDs.

 - How to choose an external hard drive